 HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can catch chemicals, odors and smoke.

-These filters have a MERV rating of 1721, depending on the kind.
+These filters have a MERV rating of 1721, depending on the brand.
 This rating shows how effectively a filter can clear pollutants from the air.

 Media air cleaners are sturdier than basic air filters.
 They’re often four to five times wider—or more.
-This barrier fits snugly against your HVAC equipment.
+This barrier fits tightly against your HVAC equipment.

-An electrostatic filter uses magnetically charged substance to attract.
-These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged substance to capture.
+These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than regular filters.

 An electronic air cleaner involves a high-voltage magnetic charge to capture particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And minimize ozone, a known lung irritant, created elsewhere in your home.
+And minimize ozone, a known lung irritant, made elsewhere in your home.